canonical/etrace/README.md

 Total startup time: 422.055087ms
 ```

+## Current Limitations

+Currently, the `file` subcommand has a few limitations.

+1. We currently only measure files that are under $SNAP, ideally this should be controllable by regex specified with an option
+1. Due to 1, we only support measuring files accessed by snap apps, but this limitation should go away when we can specify what files to measure with an option.

 ## License
 This project is licensed under the GPLv3.
 See LICENSE file for full license.
 Copyright 2019 Canonical Ltd.